jbakeacake/PokeBot/README.md

 # PokeBot
 A Discord Pokemon bot that sporadically displays Pokemon throughout the day.
 Any user can use a command to display their collection or catch a new pokemon!

+## Features
+> Collect them All!
+(Gen I Only)
+Every hour, you have the opportunity to catch some of your favorite Pokemon from the first original 151 pokemon.

+> Duel Each Other and Become the Very Best (Still Testing)
+_Note: This feature is not entirely complete, though the full combat cycle is ready_ Challenge your fellow discord members with PokeBot's dueling system.
+Train and level up your Pokemon, increasing their power and stats along the way.

 # Quick Start
 > **Pre-Setup**